wojciechbulaty/builditwebistecrawler/README.md

 * Implement sad-paths, e.g. what happens when the host does not respond or does not exist
 * Refactor WebElement, it has got a few code smells
 * Implement all the ignored tests in WebCrawlerTest (after consulting with the business)
+* More real tests on real websites to find bugs